Login or Register to make a submission.

 DISCUSSION

-The author’s comment on the results, supported with contemporary references, including arguments and analysis of identical work done by other workers.
+The author’s comment on the results, supported with contemporary references, including arguments and analyses of identical work done by other workers.
 A summary is not required.
 A brief acknowledgement may be made at the end.

 CONCLUSION